LearnEarnFun/Pega-Interview-Concepts/Listener Management.md

 ***Publish and Subscribe Model*** is a Topic processing model where a queue item comes and there can be many subscribers listening to that topic.
 In a topic, the items are not deleted from the JNDI folder.

-*PEGA Supports both type of model*
+*PEGA Supports both types of model*